 Confessions are heard after every evening service or by making an appointment with Father John.

 Singing is an essential part of Orthodox worship.
-The adult choir, under the guidance of our director of music, Juliana Dresko, has the enormous responsibility of preparing and singing the responses for all services.
-Using her skills and talents in liturgical music, Juliana instructs the choir on adequate vocal technique and the understanding of liturgical music and text.
+The adult choir, under the guidance of our director of music, Matushka Elizabeth Dresko, has the enormous responsibility of preparing and singing the responses for all services.
+Using her skills and talents in liturgical music, Matushka Elizabeth instructs the choir on adequate vocal technique and the understanding of liturgical music and text.
 Members of the choir are expected to attend rehearsals in order to learn new music and improve the ensemble and vocal technique of the choir.
 Young people, including children, are encouraged to participate in offering this special gift to God.
-If you are interested in joining this ministry, please speak directly to Juliana.
+If you are interested in joining this ministry, please speak directly to Matushka Elizabeth.

 Young men between the ages of 6-17 have a unique opportunity to serve God’s Church by becoming altar servers.
 The altar servers are divided into two teams of an equal number of boys.
-They are managed by Senior Altar Server Mark Stransky, who serves as mentor and is responsible for overseeing and training the younger servers.
+They are managed by Senior Altar Servers Mark Stransky and James Brophy, who serve as mentors and are responsible for overseeing and training the younger servers.
 They will be required to attend an orientation class and periodically attend training sessions.
 Altar servers are encouraged to serve at all services.
 This ministry helps our young men develop leadership skills and responsibility, as well as being a peer ministry to one another.
 If your son is interested in becoming an altar server, he should contact Father John.

 The following is a general overview of the pastoral services available.
 If you are in need of any of these services, please contact Father John.